Steven Pierce

 I teach and research about the history and culture of northern Nigeria and have consulted on issues of human rights, gender, and sexuality in Nigeria.

 I have provided testimony and consultation in immigration cases in the United Kingdom, United States, and Canada.
-Additionally, I have appeared on panel discussions on outlets like BBC Radio 4, as well as providing interviews to agencies such as the BBC, Wall Street Journal, France 24.
+I also welcome inquiries from the press and have appeared on as an academic specialist on a variety of programs, as well as providing commentary and background information for journalists.

 Education/Academic qualification